-Figure 13: Successive writing of patches into an atlas.
+Figure 18: Successive writing of patches into an atlas

-4.14 Geometry coding
+4.15 Geometry coding

 An atlas value is either "invalid/non-occupied" or a geometry value expressed in meters, with maximum geometry value set to 1 km.
-The Working Draft [2] specifies how to encode occupancy information within geometry atlases.
+The committee draft [2] specifies how to encode occupancy information within geometry atlases, if occupancy is not present explicitly.
 The decoding is based on a normalized disparity range, a geometry threshold and an optional clamping start value.
 These values are signalled per view or even per patch.
 Assuming 10 bits full range geometry atlases, the transformation is described in pseudo-code as:

 '''

-\label{eq:valid} \begin{split} valid := x &\geq depthOccMapThreshold \\ if (valid) \; \{ \\ normDisp := max(kilometer^{-1}, \\ normDisp_0 + (normDisp{1023} - normDisp_0) (max(depthStart, x) \div 1023)) \\ depth := 1 \ / \ normDisp \\ \} \end{split}
+valid := x ≥ depthOccMapThreshold

+if (valid) {

+normDisp := max(kilometer-1,

+normDisp0 + (normDisp1023 - normDisp0) (max(depthStart, x) ÷ 1023))

+depth := 1 / normDisp

+}

 '''

-Line 1 is part of the block to patch map decoder (Section 8.5.5 of [2]), lines 3...5 are part of the Synthesizer (Section 5.4) and lines 2 and 6 are implicit in the TMIV decoder.
+Line 1 is part of the block to patch map decoder (Section 8.5.5 of [2]), lines 3...5 are part of the Synthesizer (Section 5.6) and lines 2 and 6 are implicit in the TMIV decoder.

-The single-group encoder outputs rectangular patches with full occupancy so the occupancy coding capability of the Working Draft is not fully utilized by the TMIV encoder.
-Because of this, the geometry coder implements a simple method that recognizes two situations as depicted in Figure 14 and Figure 15:
+The single-group encoder outputs rectangular patches with full occupancy so the occupancy coding capability of the committee draft is not fully utilized by the TMIV encoder.
+Because of this, the geometry coder implements a simple method that recognizes two situations as depicted in Figure 19 and Figure 20:

 - When a source view has only valid geometry values, depthOccMapThreshold is set to zero.
-This effectively encodes full occupancy (Figure 14). - When a source view has invalid geometry values, depthOccMapThreshold is set to a configured value (T) and the normalized disparity range is adjusted such that the value 2T corresponds to the far geometry (Figure 15).
+This effectively encodes full occupancy (Figure 19). - When a source view has invalid geometry values, depthOccMapThreshold is set to a configured value (T) and the normalized disparity range is adjusted such that the value 2T corresponds to the far geometry (Figure 20).

-Figure 14: When the source material has only valid geometry values, the geometry coder only performs u(16) to u(10) scaling and the geometry threshold is set to zero to signal full occupancy.
+Figure 19: When the source material has only valid geometry values, the geometry coder only performs u(16) to u(10) or u(9) scaling and the geometry threshold is set to zero to signal full occupancy; N = 1024 if the geometry has a good quality (§4.6.1) and 512 otherwise

-Figure 15: When the source material has invalid geometry values, the geometry coder not only performs u(16) to u(10) scaling, but it also sets the geometry threshold to a configurated value (T) and the normalized disparity range is modified such that value 2T corresponds to the far geometry.
+Figure 20: When the source material has invalid geometry values, the geometry coder not only performs u(16) to u(10) or u(9) scaling, but it also sets the geometry threshold to a configurated value (T) and the normalized disparity range is modified such that value 2T corresponds to the far geometry; N = 1024 if the geometry has a good quality (§4.6.1) and 512 otherwise reduction of rendering quality.